rdBPtools Tutorial 21 – Converting your existing Blueprints to rdBPtools

 Now just right-click on your actor in the level, and select the “Create from Selection” option in the rdBPtools menu section.

 In the window that opens, select a name and folder for the new Blueprint at the top.
-Make sure to select the “BP_ContainerBase_rdInst” class here as in this example, we’re also using rdInst to handle the instancing.
+If you have “rdInst” installed, use the “BP_ContainerBase_rdInst” class here, otherwise select the “BP_ContainerBase” class.
 Make sure the boxes pointed to in the image below are ticked too.

 Step 3.
 Done.